Code-Institute-Submissions/angharadcaswell-surf_volunteer_app_AugResub/README.md

 ### Add Session/Desktop (logged in as admin)
 ![Dashboard](/readmeimages/Add_session_desktop.png)
 ## 2.4 Design
 The design for the dashboard is simple and functional.
+I added a hero image to ignite some excitment to the dashbaord.
+The colors are fitting with the simple design and also the theme of surfing and being in the water.

 # 3. Sprints